No talk about robotic vacuums should be complete without mentioning Roomba.

-The app however does not show you the status of the battery and it does not allow you to schedule cleaning more than once a day (something that the Xiaomi robot vacuum has).
+The app however does not show you the status of the battery.
+It does not allow you to schedule cleaning more than once a day (something that the Xiaomi has).

 New and Improved Navigation

-The 980 will remember areas that it has cleaned and will not go over it twice (unless you use the Two Cleaning Passes) and when battery runs low, it goes back to the charging base, refuels and then goes to the area it last cleaned and go from there.
+The 980 will remember areas that it has cleaned and will not go over it twice.
+When battery runs low, it goes back to the charging base, refuels then goes to the area it last cleaned.

 This system is much smarter and efficient than ever before.

-The downgrades are the battery and motor that halves the power and reduces run time 55 minutes.
+These downgrades halves the power and reduces run time by 55 minutes.

 All this downgrades come at a $200 discount.